$ FREE ADMISSION

 CUNNINGHAM William

-William was born in Lady Kirk, Aberdeen, Scotland and studied medicine at Edinburgh.
+William was born in Ladykirk, Scotland** and studied medicine at Edinburgh.
 He passed his examinations with more than ordinary credit but before taking his diploma he joined a whaling ship as surgeon.
 On returning to Scotland he caught the gold fever and left for Dunedin New Zealand.
 William (known as The Doctor) Cunningham enlisted in the 3rd Waikato Militia as Private 542 on 8 October 1863 in Dunedin.
 He was promoted to Sergeant, 1 April 1864 and became Hospital Sergeant in Cambridge July 1864.
 ‘Doctor’ Cunningham settled in Cambridge and for many years was the only medical man in the district.

 In 1869, the Common Schools Act was passed making both Cambridge and Pukerimu education districts.
 William called together a few townspeople and instigated a school for Cambridge.